 But chances are that we may see the results of TfC’s work materializing more and more visibly, starting with the foundations of the Egyptian public transportations system.
 With their on-the-ground research as well as their commitment to efficiency and sustainability, they work with the intention to map and develop transport for the benefit of its users as well as those employed in it.

-“Ultimately, what we try to do is to quantify problems here in Cairo, and make sure that policymakers and decision takers have access to the information and have access to a vision of how we can use this information to the city’s advantage.
-And this is what we are working on, is really bringing the signs on the table, make it clear and understandable,” Hegazy concluded.
+“Ultimately, what we try to do is to quantify problems here in Cairo, and make sure that policymakers and decision takers have access to the information and have access to a vision of how we can use this information to the city’s advantage,” Hegazy concluded.